SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 8 — `retailPrice` never displayed on the product detail page
+## Bug 8 — `retailPrice` never displayed on the product detail page

 **File:** `app/product/page.tsx`

-The price data was present in every product from `sample-products.json`, survived the API response, and was serialized into the URL — but it was never rendered anywhere.
-The detail page showed the SKU, category, and features, but no price.
-This is a functional gap on what is supposed to be a product detail page.
+The price was there in the data as it was in `sample-products.json`, it survived the API response, it was serialized into the URL, but it was never actually rendered on screen.
+The detail page showed the SKU, category, and feature bullets, but no price.
+For a product detail page, that's a pretty glaring gap.

-**Fix:** Added `retailPrice` to the product detail page's `Product` interface and rendered it below the SKU.
+**Fix:** I added `retailPrice` to the detail page's `Product` interface and rendered it below the SKU.

 ```tsx
 {product.retailPrice && (